mb0/xelf-go/doc/mut.md

 --------------

 We change the env lookup signature to use paths and allow path segments to by empty (with magic).
+We add path variables signified by path segment with a separator and dollar key.
+Paths starting with a dollar sign are argument path but it can use variables in following segments.

+We implemented diff ops for raw and str literals too and mirror ops using the plus marker.

 We provide the new core spec `sel` to select path with variables from the environment.
+We add the subcommands sel and mut to the xelf command.